Arabic Studies

 Hispanic and Latin American Studies

-In BA Modern Languages you can study Spanish by itself (what used to be called single honours Spanish) or in combination with French and German.
-You choose from options including ‘The Evolution of the Spanish Language’, ‘Barcelona / Buenos Aires’, and ‘Hispanic Identities’, as well as Interpreting, Translation Workshop and, in your final year, a dissertation.
+In BA Modern Languages you can study Spanish by itself or in combination with French and German.
+You choose from options including ‘Barcelona / Buenos Aires’, and ‘Narrating Crises’, as well as modules in translation, pedagogy, additional languages such as Italian, Catalan and Portuguese, and, in your final year, a dissertation.
 We have partnerships with the following Spanish universities where you can spend your year abroad: Alcalá de Henares, Bilbao, Cáceres, Madrid, and Seville.
 You can also work as a British Council Language Assistant or take a work placement.
 BA Modern Languages has a broad-based curriculum with three pathways, in Culture, Education and Translation.

 All students of Spanish can take part in the weekly Café Guay and join the University Spanish Society.